 Once I got deep into my spice cabinet, I realized how many spices I actually had shoved to the back of the cabinet.
 Some I even had doubles of because I didn’t realize I had them and bought more!

 It is important to keep your spices away from heat, moisture and direct sunlight, so I store mine in two places.
-The most often used seasonings are stored in my spice cabinet off to the side of my stove.
+The most often used seasonings are stored in the spice cabinet beside my stove.

 The seasonings I do not use on an almost daily/weekly basis, are stored in a wooden box in my pantry for easy access.
 I like to write the name of the spice on the little red cap so I can easily see what they are when looking in from the top.